Program Details

 About

 Few countries as small as Ecuador contain such remarkable geographic and biological diversity.
 It ranges from coastal deserts to temperate mountain valleys to Amazon forests.
 Culturally and racially, its population includes every mix of indigenous, Spanish, and African elements.
-The program is based in Quito, an Andean city—within sight of snow-capped volcanoes—that houses remarkable combinations of colonial and modern, rich and poor.
+The program is based in Quito, an Andean city that's within sight of snow-capped volcanoes and houses remarkable combinations of colonial and modern, rich and poor.

 The Intensive Spanish in Ecuador program can be combined with the MSID Ecuador semester or academic year program for an extended experience abroad.